GoogleCloudDataproc/initialization-actions/gpu/README.md

 #### GPU Scheduling in YARN:

 YARN is the default Resource Manager for Dataproc.
 To use GPU scheduling feature in Spark, it requires YARN version >= 2.10 or >=3.1.1.
-If intended to use spark with Deep Learning use case, it recommended to use Yarn >= 3.1.3 to get support for [nvidia-docker version 2](https://github.com/NVIDIA/nvidia-docker).
+If intended to use Spark with Deep Learning use case, it recommended to use YARN >= 3.1.3 to get support for [nvidia-docker version 2](https://github.com/NVIDIA/nvidia-docker).

 In current Dataproc set up, we enable GPU resource isolation by initialization script without NVIDIA Docker, you can find more information at [NVIDIA Spark RAPIDS getting started guide](https://nvidia.github.io/spark-rapids/).

-#### Supported metadata parameters:
+#### Metadata parameters:

 -   `install-gpu-agent: true|false` - this is an optional parameter with case-sensitive value.
 Default is `false`.